lj-ditrapani/SWE430/markdown/example1.markdown

         return count;
     };

-All we had to do to make the code work is is change the two numbers in the `if` statement.
+All we had to do to make the code work is is change the two numbers inside the `if` statement.
 According to the [ASCII][] table, lower-case characters have code values between 97 and 122 inclusive.
 So we just change the 65 to 97 and the 90 to 122 and we are done.

 Run the tests again.
 Now the first and second tests pass.